IN THIS ARTICLE

 What to do if there are problems with importing assets?

-If the Product asset field is marked as failed, then the Asset Builder could not build the product asset.
-Refer to the Asset Processor output or the log files in the /user/log
+If the Product asset field is marked as failed, then the Asset Builder cannot build the product asset.

 You can either resolve the issues now or after you finish using Robot Importer:

 - To resolve, click Back and resolve problems with the mesh files.
-Then click Next to retry import.
+Then click Next to retry the import.

 - To resolve later, click Next and finish URDF import.
 Then add the missing meshes in the O3DE Editor.